 The Initial Stages of the Procurement Process

-- Our team helps clients deal with the beginning stages of government contracting such as solicitation, responding to government requests for information, and negotiation strategies.
+- Our team helps government contractors deal with the beginning stages of government contracting such as solicitation, responding to government requests for information, and negotiation strategies.

 - We are also competent in assessing companies’ compliance with the government’s minimum standards and qualifications for the defense/government contract.

-- Our lawyers and consultants help clients with bid protests including disputes with the government or disputes with other entities seeking to be awarded the government contract.
+- A government contract lawyer at Oberheiden, P.C. helps government contractors with bid protests including disputes with the government or disputes with other entities seeking to be awarded the government contract.

 - In addition to bid protests disputes, our lawyers and consultants are trained to advise companies on preparing bid proposals to the government.